Explore Azure Storage

 -

-In the Containers page, select + Add container and add a new container named
+In the Containers page, select + Add container.
+In the New container pane, enter the name

 When the data container has been created, verify that it’s listed in the Containers page.